DaRomanToast/ToastHack-NEW/README.md

 ## Devs/Contributors

-Our Devs are Don Toast, DaRomanLove, and EDest10.
+Our Devs are dontoast(DaRomanToast), DaRomanLove, and EDest10.

 ## License